-- 20. Stage One proposes amendments to Transpower's expenditure allowances for the actual expenditure in the disclosure year from 1 July 2020 to 30 June 2021 to take account of expenditure by Transpower on the development of the TPM in that disclosure year of the RCP3 regulatory period. - 21.
-Our draft decision is to allow Transpower to recover its actual Stage One opex expenditure, to be given effect by the following proposed amendments to the Transpower IPP determination:
+- 20. Stage One includes amendments to Transpower's expenditure allowances for the actual expenditure in the disclosure year from 1 July 2020 to 30 June 2021 to take account of expenditure by Transpower on the development of the TPM in that disclosure year of the RCP3 regulatory period. - 21.
+Our decision is to allow Transpower to recover its actual Stage One opex expenditure, to be given effect by the following proposed amendments to the Transpower IPP determination: - increasing the 'opex allowance' provided for in clause 29.1.6(a) of the Transpower IPP determination for the purposes of the wash-up building blocks calculation from \$271.5 million to \$276.5 million; and - increasing the 'forecast opex' provided for in clause 33.2.1 of the Transpower IPP determination for the purposes of the incremental rolling incentive scheme (IRIS) calculation from \$281.2 million to \$286.2 million.

-- increasing the 'opex allowance' provided for in clause 29.1.6(a) of the Transpower IPP determination for the purposes of the wash-up building blocks calculation from \$271.5 million to \$[276.5] million;7 and - increasing the 'forecast opex' provided for in clause 33.2.1 of the Transpower IPP determination for the purposes of the incremental rolling incentive scheme (IRIS) calculation from \$281.2 million to \$[286.2] million. - 22.
-We are not proposing to increase the 'standard incentive rate base capex allowance' in clause 31.2.5 and Schedule C4 (columns 2 and 7) of the Transpower IPP determination for the purposes of the base capex expenditure adjustment, as none of the incurred expenditure advised to us by Transpower for 2020-21 is capex. - 23.
-In practice, these amendments would allow Transpower to recover its actual Stage One expenditure in the RCP4 price path (ie, in the next regulatory period), with an appropriate adjustment for the time value of money.
+- 22. We are not increasing the 'standard incentive rate base capex allowance' in clause 31.2.5 and Schedule C4 (columns 2 and 7) of the Transpower IPP determination for the purposes of the base capex expenditure adjustment, as none of the incurred expenditure advised to us by Transpower for 2020-21 is capex. - 23.
+In practice, these amendments will allow Transpower to recover its actual Stage One expenditure in the RCP4 price path (ie, in the next regulatory period), with an appropriate adjustment for the time value of money.

-We seek the views of interested parties on our draft decision to correct a drafting error in the Transpower IPP determination to ensure the wash-up calculation is calculated correctly
+Our decision to correct a drafting error in the Transpower IPP determination to ensure the wash-up calculation is calculated correctly

 - 24. In reviewing the Transpower IPP determination for the purposes of considering the Authority's request under section 54V(5), we have identified an error in the drafting of the definitions of 'actual transmission revenue' and 'other regulated income' in clause 7 of the Transpower IPP determination.
 Actual transmission revenue and other regulated income are inputs into the wash-up calculation that Transpower must calculate each year. - 25.
 The error we have identified is that both definitions are drafted in a way that means 'actual transmission revenue' and 'other regulated income' do not exclude revenue received by Transpower for electricity transmission services performed by Transpower as system operator, and revenue received by Transpower for new investment contracts.
 The effect of this is that the wash-up calculation will be calculated incorrectly, because it will include these additional revenues.
-This unintended effect is inconsistent with our policy decisions on Transpower's individual price-quality path (see discussion at paragraph 42 below). - 26.
-Our draft decision is to correct this drafting error under section 46 of the Legislation Act 2019.
-Under section 46, we are empowered to re-exercise a power to correct for minor errors in the original exercise of that power.
+This unintended effect is inconsistent with our policy decisions on Transpower's individual price-quality path (see discussion at paragraph 32 below). - 26.
+Our decision is to correct this drafting error under section 46 of the Legislation Act 2019.
+Under section 46, we can re-exercise a power to correct for minor errors in the original exercise of that power. - 27.
+The power we have re-exercised is our section 52P power under the Act, which we originally exercised to make the determination which sets out Transpower's individual price-quality path (ie, the Transpower IPP determination).
+The power has only been re-exercised for the purpose of correcting the error in the drafting of the definitions of 'actual transmission revenue' and 'other regulated income', which are currently in clause 7 of the Transpower IPP determination.
+No other change has been made to the Transpower IPP determination.